-A little while ago a very dear and special friend made a passing comment that she never read my blog because she wasn’t a mom.
+A little while ago a very dear and special friend with no kids, made a passing comment that she never read my blog because she wasn’t a mom.
 As human nature would have it, I was a tad offended.
-However, once I was able to get over my self pity and think a little deeper into why she made that comment, I was sad for a different reason!
+However, once I was able to get over my self-pity and think a little deeper into why she made that comment, I was sad for a different reason!

-The thoughts of having to attend another baby shower or kids’ party was enough to send me over the edge.
+The thoughts of having to attend another baby shower or kids’ party were enough to send me over the edge.
 All those gorgeous drooling babies belonged to someone else.
 Not me!
-Sitting through a conversation about diapers, teething and sleepless nights, oh how badly I wanted to be able to participate.
+Sitting through a conversation about diapers, teething, and sleepless nights, oh how badly I wanted to be able to participate.

 My dear friend, I too got those sympathetic looks.
 Those small unsure smiles when people didn’t know what to say.
 Or the comments of “Be Patient”, “Your time will come”, “Stop stressing, it’s not healthy.”

 But there is something I want you to know!